-Our office advises the command leadership on all matters pertaining to the military history of Language Institute Foreign Language Center (DLIFLC) and the Presidio of Monterey.
+Our office advises the command leadership on all matters pertaining to the military history of the Defense Language Institute Foreign Language Center (DLIFLC) and the Presidio of Monterey.
 The Command History Office maintains the DLIFLC's institutional memory and ensures that historical information, insights, and perspectives are used in the decision-making process and in other functions and programs.
 In general, military history helps strengthen training, leadership development, promotes morale, and fosters general historical-mindedness within the command.

 Some of our functions include:- The collection of historical information, maintenance of historical archives and to write the Command History.

 - Advise the Command on historical issues and memorialization program.

 - Provide historical reference services to the staff and general public.